qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_map.rst

 replace theme function) in QGIS' main window.

-Locked layers in the map item can also be :ref:`data-defined <data_defined>`, using the |dataDefined| icon beside the option.
+Locked layers in the map item can also be :ref:`data-defined <data_defined>`, using the |dataDefine| icon beside the option.
 When used, this overrides the selection set in the drop-down list.
 You need to pass a list of layers separated by ``|`` character.
 The following example locks the map item to use only layers ``layer 1`` and